chocolateboy/enumerator/README.md

 ## Combining options

-Although any types can be used as symbols, a specific task may require some data munging to encode its choices as alphabets.
+Although any types can be used as values, a specific task may require some data munging to encode its choices as alphabets.
 To this end, a helper function, [`unfold`](#unfold), is available which translates a plain object into an array of alphabets of key/value pairs representing an option or